FreeJoy-Team/FreeJoyConfigurator/README.md

 # FreeJoy Configurator

-FreeJoy Configurator is a vusial utility allowing you to setup your [FreeJoy](https://github.com/vostrenkov/FreeJoy) device for your own requirements.
+FreeJoy Configurator is a visual utility allowing you to setup your [FreeJoy](https://github.com/vostrenkov/FreeJoy) device for your own requirements.

 ![](https://github.com/FreeJoy-Team/FreeJoyConfigurator/blob/master/images/main.png)